LineaLabs/lineapy/docs/source/guide/artifacts/code_cleanup.rst

 Data scientists explore many possibilities before reaching the final result.
 The rapid exploration process often leads to long, messy code, the majority of which has no impact on the final result.

-Code refactoring is hence an essential step for moving data science work into production.
+Code cleanup is hence an essential step for moving data science work into production.
 Yet, it often becomes a major bottleneck as it involves manual inspection of long, messy code that sometimes does not make sense even to its own author.
-With the complete development history stored in artifacts, LineaPy enables automatic code clean-up, facilitating code refactoring and hence transition to production.
+With the complete development history stored in artifacts, LineaPy enables automatic code clean-up, facilitating code cleanup and hence transition to production.

 For instance, say we are a botanical data scientist modeling the relationship between different parts of the iris flower, and we end up with the following development code: